What is the status of the Recovery Plan and what does it propose?

 If the rail system stops short of Ala Moana, how will I get to my final destination?

 The goal is still for the rail project to reach Ala Moana Transit Center.
-When the temporary rail system terminus is at the Civic Center Station, enhanced bus service will be provided to get riders to their final destinations.
-Frequent bus service will be available for rail riders at both the Downtown Station and the […]
+Until then, when the temporary rail terminus is at the Civic Center Station, enhanced bus service will be provided to get riders to their final destinations.
+Frequent bus service will be available at both the Downtown and Civic Center Stations, including […]

 What are the benefits of an elevated guideway?